flutter/website/src/content/cookbook/architecture/command.md

 the `running` state changes to `false` and the `completed` state to `true`.

-When the `running` state is `true`, it prevents the command from being launched multiple times before completing.
+If the `running` state is `true`, the command cannot begin executing again.
-This prevents users from attempting to tap multiple times on a button while an action is executing.
+This prevents users from triggering a command multiple times by pressing a button rapidly.

-The command’s `execute()` method could also capture any thrown Exceptions` by the action implementation automatically and expose them in the `error` state.
+The command’s `execute()` method also captures any thrown `Exceptions` by the action implementation automatically and exposes them in the `error` state.

 The following is what a command class might look like.
 It’s been simplified for demo purposes.